deepseekcoder2/ayechef/SECURITY.md

 - Remote code execution or command injection
 - Cross-site scripting (XSS) in the web panel
 - Any issue that could affect users on a shared network

-## Response

-We aim to acknowledge reports within 48 hours and provide a fix or mitigation plan within 7 days.